HTTP::Tiny(3pm) - phpMan

 o Verification of server identity

-By default, HTTP::Tiny does not verify server identity.
+By default, HTTP::Tiny verifies server identity.

-been verified by a CA. Assuming you trust the CA, this will protect
+that the certificate has been verified by a CA. Assuming you trust the

 Certificate verification requires a file containing trusted CA

-certificates.
-If the Mozilla::CA module is installed, HTTP::Tiny will
+If the Mozilla::CA module is installed, HTTP::Tiny will use the CA file

-use the CA file included with it as a source of trusted CA's.
-(This
+included with it as a source of trusted CA's.

 If that module is not available, then HTTP::Tiny will search several